Metal Gear Solid 4: Guns of the Patriots: Development

 During development, the game's exclusivity was continuously questioned, even after Kojima officially confirmed the exclusivity several times.
 The exclusivity of the game was still in doubt from non-PlayStation 3 owners for a long period after the initial release, with the company confirming that the 25th Anniversary edition of the game released in late 2012 was still a PlayStation 3 exclusive.
 Upon the release of Metal Gear Solid: The Legacy Collection, Kojima had once again firmly denied chances of the game's release on any other console, stating that an "Xbox 360 version [will not be] released, because an Xbox 360 version of MGS4 hasn't gone on sale" and that "the amount of data in MGS4 is just too enormous".
+The Xbox 360 is only capable of using DVD for games, which limits their size to 8.5 GB, though some games used multiple discs.
+MGS4 uses a 50 GB dual layer Blu-Ray disc while the digital version is 30 GB, making compressing the data onto a DVD very difficult without losing fidelity or using multiple discs.

 The game was publicly announced first at E3 2005, by means of a humorous and slightly abstract gag machinima using characters from Snake Eater, under the slogan of "No Place to Hide".
 The title was described as "essentially finished" by January 2008 and went through extensive beta testing.
 At Destination PlayStation on February 26, 2008, Sony announced that the game would be released worldwide on June 12, 2008, along with the special Guns of the Patriots-themed PlayStation 3 bundle.
-It was announced that Guns of the Patriots is the first PlayStation 3 game that uses a 50GB dual layer Blu-ray Disc, even with the use of file compression.

 The budget for the game has been estimated to be between US$ 50-70 million.
 Kenichiro Imaizumi from Kojima Productions denied this stating if it had cost this much, the game would have been for multiple platforms.
 One of the main objectives of the budget was research of environments the game would feature.